 - Independent Development.
-Nothing in these Terms will be construed as a restriction on the right of either of us to develop our technology, products or services independently of and without reference to the Confidential Information of the other, even if they are the same or similar to the technology, products or services contemplated by the other, or as an obligation to share ownership of any such developments with the other.
-Nothing in any Services Agreement or these Terms will be deemed an agreement to transfer or jointly own any Intellectual Property; any such agreement must be documented in a separate written agreement signed by our authorized Representatives.
+Nothing in these Terms will be construed as a restriction on the right of either of Aeris or Customer to develop its technology, products or services independently of and without reference to the Confidential Information of the other, even if they are the same or similar to the technology, products or services contemplated by the other, or to share ownership of any such developments with the other.
+Any agreement on transfer of or joint ownership of Intellectual Property will be subject to a separate written agreement signed by authorized Representatives of both parties.

-- Duty to Protect and Restriction on Disclosure or Use.We each agree to use at least a reasonable degree of care to protect any Confidential Information of the other in our possession and to use that Confidential Information only for purposes related to your use of or our provision of Aeris Services.
-We agree not to disclose the Confidential Information of the other without the consent of the other, other than to our Representatives who need to know and who are bound by appropriate confidentiality obligations.
-We will each be responsible for any breach of this Section 6 by our Representatives.
+- Duty to Protect and Restriction on Disclosure or Use.
+Aeris and Customer each agree to use at least a reasonable degree of care to protect any Confidential Information of the other in its possession and to use that Confidential Information only for purposes related to use or provision of Aeris Services.
+Each party agrees not to disclose the Confidential Information of the other without the written consent of the other, other than to its Representatives who need to know and who are bound by appropriate confidentiality obligations.
+Each party will be responsible for any breach of this Section 6 by its Representatives.

 - Maximum Liability for Direct Damages.
-Subject to subsection (d) below, the maximum aggregate liability of one of us to the other for any direct damages will not exceed the greater of (a) $50,000 or (b) the aggregate fees paid by you to us for Aeris Services relating to the claim in any twelve (12) month period prior to the events giving rise to the claim.
+Subject to subsection (e) below, the maximum aggregate liability of one of the parties to the other for any direct damages will not exceed the greater of (a) $50,000 or (b) the aggregate fees paid by Customer to Aeris for Aeris Services relating to the claim in any twelve (12) month period prior to the events giving rise to the claim.

-- No Liability for Coverage or Internet Availability.
-You understand that the availability of Wireless Services or internet services in any given area depends on a combination of Device capabilities and facilities, the actions of internet service providers, mobile network operators and others, and other factors affecting the internet.
-Aeris Services may also be limited or interrupted by such factors as buildings, weather, topographical features (artificial or natural), usage by other parties, or maintenance activities by us or Service Providers or Wireless Provider Partners.
-Except as may be expressly provided in any agreement between us for Support Services, neither we nor our Service Providers or any Wireless Provider Partners will have any liability to you, any End User or other third parties for any such limitation or interruption of Aeris Services.
+- No Liability for Coverage Availability or Changes.
+Customer understands that the availability of Wireless Services or internet services in any given area depends on a combination of Device capabilities and facilities, the actions of internet service providers, mobile network operators and others, and other factors not under the control of Aeris or its Service Providers.
+Aeris Services may also be limited or interrupted by such factors as buildings, weather, topographical features, usage by other parties, or maintenance activities by Aeris or Service Providers.
+Neither Aeris nor any Service Providers will have any liability to Customer, any End User or other third parties for any such limitation or interruption of Aeris Services.

 - Obligations to Third Parties.

-- Malicious Code; Warranties.
+- Malicious Code; Warranties and Disclaimers.